 Yes.
 At least 48 hours in advance of a regular meeting, and at least 24 hours in advance of a special meeting, an agenda must be posted in or near the municipal office and in at least two other designated public places in the municipality.
 1 V.S.A. § 312(d).
 If it has not already done so, every municipality should officially designate two or more public places in the municipality at which agendas will be posted.

 Our opinion is that the legislative body can make this designation on behalf of all of the public bodies in the municipality, unless those bodies are independently-elected.
 In addition, agendas for regular and special meetings must be posted to an official website, if one exists that is maintained or has been designated as the official website of the public body.
+Agendas must also be made available to any person prior to the meeting upon specific request.
 1 V.S.A. § 312(d).